 The country club from which Belmont Country Club gets its name actually sat in Antique Forest Homes neighborhood.
 Belmont Country Club, located west of the $65,000 Belle Monti clubhouse (today the Congregational Church of Belmont, on Alameda de las Pulgas), was to be used for residential development.
 Nine decades later, it’s difficult to judge whether the plans were a success.
 This area is heavily developed, much more so than neighboring Belmont Woods, but the majority of building didn’t take place until the country club had long since disappeared.

 In their wake is a large neighborhood whose housing diversity is the Belmont norm.
 Belmont Country Club contains perhaps the city’s most extensive collection of steep, winding roads, some named after Belmont pioneers (Sharon, Cipriani, Pullman), one of Belmont’s most isolated areas (the stretch of East Laurel Creek Road that runs alongside Laurelwood Park) and some orderly, almost Millbrae-like blocks of housing from 1950s and 1960s.
 These properties, part of a neighborhood called “Plateau-Skymont,” have three and four bedrooms.
-Recent listings show them commanding anywhere from $1.5 to $2.5 million on the open market.
+Recent listings show them asking anywhere from $1.8 to $3.0 million on the open market.
 Mixed in among them, again showing the neighborhood's diversity, are a handful of newer homes with price tags running into the high $1 millions.

 Properties hidden in Belmont Country Club’s northwest corner abut San Mateo, perched on hillsides along narrow roads that snake in and out of both cities.
 Here you’ll find large, multi-level houses that offer great value along with isolation and, increasingly as roads like Monte Cresta and Sequoia climb back uphill, views.
 These homes are poised at or near the top of the Belmont market, but are generally spacious, offering good price per square foot value.
 Occasionally, they’re new construction, custom homes loaded with of-the-moment amenities and perks.